Compartment¶

 Returns all the parameters that have been generated for a single compartment.

-Return type:
+- Return type:

 dict

-synapse(channel, tag, g=None, t_rise=None, t_decay=None, scale_g=False)[source]#
+- synapse(channel, tag, g=None, t_rise=None, t_decay=None, scale_g=False)[source]¶

-Adds synaptic currents equations and parameters.
-When only the decay time constant t_decay is provided, the synaptic model assumes an instantaneous rise of the synaptic conductance followed by an exponential decay.
-When both the rise t_rise and decay t_decay constants are provided, synapses are modelled as a sum of two exponentials.
-For more information see: Modeling Synapses by Arnd Roth & Mark C. W. van Rossum
+constants are provided, synapses are modelled as a sum of two exponentials.
+For more information see: Modeling Synapses by Arnd Roth & Mark C. W. van Rossum- Parameters:

-• channel (str) – Synaptic channel type.
-Available options: 'AMPA', 'NMDA', 'GABA'.
+channel (str) – Synaptic channel type.
+Available options:

-• tag (str) – A unique name to distinguish synapses of the same type.
+.tag (str) – A unique name to distinguish synapses of the same type.

-• scale_g (bool, optional) – Option to add a normalization factor to scale the maximum conductance at 1 when synapses are modelled as a difference of exponentials (have both rise and decay kinetics), by default False.
+) – Decay time constantscale_g (bool, optional) – Option to add a normalization factor to scale the maximum conductance at 1 when synapses are modelled as a difference of exponentials (have both rise and decay kinetics), by default

 Examples